coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-2-7-how-do-i-add-an-amazon-database-to-my-rails-app.md

 local$ cap production deploy:db:seed
 ```

 You can visit your sign in page at yourdomain.com/users/sign_in and confirm that it worked.
-Enter your information and make sure you get a confirmation!
+Enter your information and make sure you get a flash message saying you've successfully signed in!